 1) Dirt & Debris Stuck in Their Coat

-Huskies are adventurous souls and love nothing more than to run, dig, jump around, roll around, and pretty much anything else to do with the outdoors.
+Huskies are adventurous souls and love nothing more than to run, dig, jump, roll around, and get pretty filthy.

 So first, have a sweep of your Husky’s coat to find any dirt or unwanted muck.
 Please do not suddenly rush to bathe them, I will cover more about bathing later.